andersea/slurry/README.rst

    :target: https://travis-ci.com/andersea/slurry
    :alt: Build Status

-An async stream processing microframework
+An async stream processing microframework for Python

 Introduction
 ------------

-Slurry_ builds on the concept of memory channels and structured concurrency, originating in Trio_, to create a microframework for processing streaming data.
+Slurry_ builds on the concepts of structured concurrency and memory channels, originating in Trio_, and uses them to create a microframework for processing streaming data.

-The basic building blocks of Slurry, includes:
+The basic building blocks of Slurry includes:

 - **Pipelines** - An asynchronous context manager which encapsulates a stream process.
 - **Sections** - The individual processing steps.